 To get to someone as well-connected as Antonff, Ponthier says she had fangirled in front of him when they were rehearsing in the same studio in advance of Ponthier’s tour with Lord Huron.
 No luck.
 So she turned to her label connections and suspects that later “people I knew bothered him so much about it.”

 Now she has an opening slot opening for Antonoff’s newer band, Bleachers, for their tour of the American South.
 It’ll no doubt be a sentimental turn for Ponthier, to revisit her childhood home from the stage of the South Side Ballroom in Dallas, where other bands of the era like Royal Blood and Mac Demarco regularly stop.
-After that, she’ll play Baby’s All Right in Williamsburg.
-For now, the system works.
+After that, she’ll return home for a run at Baby’s All Right in Williamsburg.

 Top image via Universal Music.